-&lt;sup>4Nuño and Thomas (2015) analyze the role of monetary policy with long-term debt in the context of a dynamic Eaton and Gersovitz (1981) model (with a unique equilibrium) and find that debt deflation is not optimal.
+6Nuño and Thomas (2015) analyze the role of monetary policy with long-term debt in the context of a dynamic Eaton and Gersovitz (1981) model (with a unique equilibrium) and find that debt deflation is not optimal.
 There are also recent models that examine the impact of monetary policy in the presence of long-term government bonds, but they do not allow for the possibility of sovereign default.
 For example, Leeper and Zhou (2013) analyze optimal monetary (and fiscal) policy with flexible prices, while Bhattarai et al. (2013) consider a New Keynesian environment at ZLB.
-Sheedy (2014) and Gomes et al. (2014) examine monetary policy with long-term private sector bonds.
+Sheedy (2014) and Gomes et al. (2016) examine monetary policy with long-term private sector bonds.

-considers sensitivity analysis and extensions.
+debt crisis model based on LW.
+It starts with a real version of the model and then presents its extension to a monetary environment.
+Subsequently, it analyzes the various channels of monetary policy in this framework.
+Section 3 describes the New Keynesian part of the model, discusses results under optimal policy and considers sensitivity analysis and extensions.
 Section 4 provides results that do not rely on the New Keynesian part of the model.
 Section 5 considers alternative policies.
 Section 6 concludes.
-Some of the technical details are left to the Appendix, while additional algebraic details and results can be found in a separate Technical Appendix.
+Some of the technical details are left to the Appendix, while additional algebraic details and results can be found in a separate online Appendix.